Political Risk:

 Signatory and Ratification Score: 100 / 100

-Ghana signed the Arms Trade Treaty (ATT) on September 2013 and ratified it on December 2015.
-The treaty entered into force 90 days later.…
+Ghana has signed the Arms Trade Treaty (ATT) on 24th September 2013.
+Ghana’s parliament ratified the treaty on 22nd December 2015, with the treaty…

 Explore